daniel-ebenezer/yes-chef/README.md

 They all have common functions that they share, so I did it this way.

 Communication between scripts is done by using Scriptable objects as events, which is designer-friendly.

+Config for the players , ingredient stats and types are done through scriptable objects for easier tweaking and testing.

+Awaitables are used instead of coroutines for tasks like chopping, cooking.

 # Could have done better